openmv/openmv-projects/donkey-car/README.md

 ![Legs](images/build/step(17)small.jpg "Legs")

-Finally, if you bought the wide angle lens above replace the lens that your OpenMV Cam comes with with the wide angle lens.
+Finally, if you bought the wide angle lens above replace the lens that your OpenMV Cam comes with the wide angle lens.

 ![Lens](images/build/step(18)small.jpg "Lens")